jeffliu6068/GMMchisquare/README.md

 | Gene 2 | 1022 | 333 |
 | Gene 3 | 2003 | 12 |

+Create a new script by clicking python3 on the drop-down menu on the top right of the shell.
 Input the data in a *.csv* into python with the following:

 ```